EMT 251

 Space II

 With this program, the pitch of the perceived reverberant signal can be changed dramatically.
-The illusion is thus produced that the reverberation is moving about in space; the impression of distance is achieved by utilizing the Doppler effect.
+The illusion is thus produced that the reverberation is moving about in space; the impression of distance is achieved by utilising the Doppler effect.

 Non-Lin